-Bricklaying and concreting is one of the trade courses offered in technical colleges for the purpose of acquiring theoretical knowledge and practical skills in building construction.
-Technical colleges have Course offers for specialization which include but not limited to automechanic, metal work, building construction, woodwork, electrical/electronic engineering (FRN, 2004).
-The National Policy on Education further outlines general education theory and related courses, workshop practical, and industrial training/production education, theory and related components, which the curriculum of each technical training should consist of.
-FRN (2004) and NBTE curricular and course specifications on all technical and vocation programmes developed from the 1980's emphasize the importance of practical components in the training of technicians/technologists (FRN, 2004 and NBTE, 2003).
+Blocklaying and concreting is one of the trade courses offered in technical colleges for the purpose of acquiring theoretical knowledge and practical skills in building construction.
+Technical colleges have course offerings for specialization which include and not limited to auto-mechanic, metal work, building construction, woodwork, electrical/electronic engineering (FRN, 2004).
+The National Policy on Education further outlined general education theory and related courses, workshop practical and industrial training/production education, theory and related components, which the curriculum of each technical training should consist of the FRN(2004) and NBTE curricular and course specifications on all technical and vocation programmes developed as from the 1980's emphasized the importance of practical components in the training of technicians/technologists (FRN, 2004 and NBTE, 2003).

-Bedsides the need to produce self-reliant technologists is also for technological, industrial and economic development of the country.
-It is mandatory to produce properly trained technicians/technologists with good theoretical knowledge and sound practical skills from our technical institutions including technical colleges.
-National Board for Technical Education (NBTE) curricular for Building and Wood trade consists of three basic components aimed at achieving the goals and objectives of technical education as specified in the National Policy on Education (NPE).
-These includes the General education, the Trade courses, and Students' Industrial Work Experience, leveling, constructing brick walls up to 2B thick and wall bond, English bond etc., constructing corbels and plinth in wall up to 22mm thick, decorative panels, arches construction, rendering and plastering, concrete mix, slump test, cube test, among others.
+Bedsides the need to produce self-reliant technologist is also for technological, industrial and economic development of the country.
+It is mandatory to produce properly trained technicians/technologist with good theoretical knowledge and sound practical skills from our technical institutions including technical colleges.
+National Board for Technical Education (NBTE) curricular for building and wood trade consists of three basic components aimed at achieving the goals and objectives of technical education as specified in the National Policy on Education (NPE).
+These includes the general education, the trade courses and Student's Industrial Work Experience, leveling, construct brick wall up to 2B thick and wall bond, English bond etc., construct corbels and plinth in wall up to 22mm thick, decorative panel, arches construction, rendering and plastering, concrete mix, slump test, cube test among others.

 Practical skill is defined as manipulative skills that involve the movement of the body or use of tools to assist performance in the case of operating machine.
 Acquisition of skill is a means of increasing the production power of the nation.
-Learning by doing which leads to the acquisition of manipulative skills was the major emphasis for the introduction of technical education in schools curricula, especially the technical colleges.
+Learning by doing which leads to the acquisition of manipulative skills was the major emphasis for the introduction of technical education in school curriculum especially the technical colleges.
 The influence and role of workshop toward students attitude is of relative importance on students' practical skills.
-Sabiru (2014) emphasizes that for adequate training of students on skills acquisition in their subject areas, the required facilities in the workshop must be provided for effective training.
-In the same vein, Monich (2013) notes that to make the practical skills in schools realistic, the learning environment for the practical and applied aspects of technical and vocational education programme should be similar or as nearly as the work environment.
+Sabiru (2014) emphasized that for adequate training of students in skills acquisition in their subject areas, the required facilities in the workshop must be provide for effective training.
+In the same vein, Monich (2013) noted that to make the practical skills in schools realistic, the learning environment for the practical and applied aspect of technical and vocational education programme should be similar or as nearly as the work environment.

 To possess a skill is to demonstrate the habit of acting, thinking and behaving on a specific activity in such a way that the process becomes natural to the individual through repetition or practice.
-The development of skills varies with the nature, complexity and type of activity.
-Adyemo (2009) maintains that individuals who opt for skill training should among other things possess qualities such as interest, ability, aptitude, patience, personality characteristics and other human and physical qualities that would enable them to succeed in it.
-In technical colleges, bricklaying and concreting, like other technical courses, is carried out in classrooms and workshops in the learning-training environment, and each compliment the other.
+The development of skills varies with the nature of complexity and type of activity.
+Adyemo (2009) maintained that individuals who opt for skill training should among other things possess qualities such as interest, ability, aptitude, patience, personality characteristics and other human/physical qualities that would enable them to succeed in it,in technical colleges, blocklaying and concreting like other technical courses is carried out in classrooms and workshops, learning training environment and each compliment the other.